 This graphic traces both the numbers of foreign fighters who traveled to Syria and Iraq from North African countries, as well as those who have returned to their country of origin or residence since 2011.
 To find out more about North Africa’s foreign fighters, see Lisa Watanabe’s recent addition to our CSS Analyses in Security Policy series here.
 For more graphics on peace and conflict, see the CSS’ collection of graphs and charts on the subject here.

-This article was originally published by the Peace Research Institute Oslo (PRIO) on 8 June 2016.
+This article was originally published by the European Union Institute for Security Studies (EUISS) on 5 May 2017.

 Until recently, Israeli-Palestinian security cooperation was seen as a unique ‘success story’ of the Middle East Peace Process.
 However, recent developments seem to be challenging this narrative; only last month, demonstrations attracted thousands of Palestinian protesters who demanded the suspension of cooperation with Israel.
 Shortly before this, Palestinian Authority (PA) President Mahmoud Abbas threatened to end Israeli-Palestinian security cooperation in response to a new Knesset law which retroactively legalised some 4,000 Israeli settler houses built on private Palestinian land.
 Consequently, one of the cornerstones of the Oslo Accords now appears to be under real threat.